dutchaug/beginners-workshop/lesson05/README.md

 * When you click on an image and hear a sound press the back button.
 Do you still hear a sound?
 Can you explain what happens?
 Which activity life cycle method can you override to stop the sound from playing?

 ## Conclusion
+The **ViewPager** is a pretty standard view which you will use frequently in your Android apps.
+Fragments allow you to cut up your UI in smaller portions and with their modularity force you to chop up your app architecture as well.
+Fragment should know very little to nothing about their parent activities.
+Any user events happening inside the fragment should be propagated up to its parent activity.